Borders beyond Fairmont. Benefits beyond banking.

 Fairmont Federal Credit Union is a not-for-profit financial organization, democratically controlled, owned and operated by our members for the benefit of all who belong.

 We operate 9 regional branches with over 130 employees.
-We are currently one of the fastest growing credit unions in West Virginia with over $325,000,000 in assets.
+We are currently one of the fastest growing credit unions in West Virginia with nearly $350,000,000 in assets.

 As one of the most progressive credit unions around, our success has been built on our commitment to the credit union philosophy of "People Helping People!"
 This is your credit union; the more you participate the more you share in its benefits.
 Remember, the Credit Union does not profit ... our members do!